Chattanooga Mesothelioma Lawyer

 Allied Metal Company

-This industrial company has several facilities around the country, including the Chattanooga branch on 3440 Lightfoot Mill Road.
+This industrial company has several facilities nationwide, including the Chattanooga branch on 3440 Lightfoot Mill Road.

 Allied Metal Company smelts aluminum and zinc, supplying materials for appliances, automobiles, electronics, hardware, household products, and more.

-In addition to the machinery used for smelting, asbestos was also used in many products the company made.
+In addition to the machinery used for smelting, asbestos was used in many company-made products.
 This asbestos put both workers and people who used the products made by Allied at risk of later health problems.

 R.L.
 Stowe Mill Yard